semojs/semo-plugin-read-mono/packages/semo-plugin-read/README.md

   --clipboard, -C          Input from clipboard --proxy, -P              Proxy images to prevent anti-hotlinking.
-  --port                   Web server port.                                                               [默认值: 3000] --localhost              Localhost host with port, auto set and you can change.
-  --nethost                WLAN host with port, auto set and you can change.
-  --domain                 Set source input from which domain, without protocol and www.
+  --port                   Web server port.                                                               [默认值: 3000] --domain                 Set source input from which domain, without protocol and www.
   --title                  Prepend title, use no-title to disable.
   --footer                 Append footer, use no-footer to disable.                                       [默认值: true]